Sultan1993/Kotlin-StyleGuide/README.md

 Unlike Java, direct access to fields in Kotlin is preferred.

+### Resources

+Resource names are equally important as other parts of the code.
+We name our resources with __lower-case__.
+Try to name resources regarding their place in the code structure.
+Convention should be: <b>screen_widget_resource</b>

 ## Spacing

 Spacing is super important at Aviata.kz and Chocotravel.com.
 Code needs to be easily readable.